Tilings of the sphere by congruent quadrilaterals II: edge combination $a^3 b$ with rational angles: Introduction

 \section{Introduction}

 In an edge-to-edge tiling of the sphere by congruent quadrilaterals, the tile can only have four edge arrangements \cite{ua2,lpwx1}: $a^2bc,a^2b^2,a^3b,a^4$.
 Sakano and Akama \cite{sa} classified tilings for $a^2b^2$ and $a^4$ via Ueno and Agaoka's \cite{ua} list of triangular tilings.
-Tilings for $a^2bc$ are classified in the first paper \cite{lpwx1} of this series by the methods of Wang, Yan and Akama \cite{wy1,wy2,awy} for pentagonal tilings.
-In this paper, we classify tilings for $a^3b$ with all angles being rational multiples of $\pi$ (such quadrilaterals will be simply called \textit{rational} hereafter).
-We then classify tilings for $a^3b$ with general angles (i.e. with some irrational angle) in \cite{lpwx2} to complete the classification.
+Tilings for $a^2bc$ are classified in the first paper \cite{lpwx1} of this series via the methods in \cite{wy1,wy2,awy,wy3} developed for pentagonal tilings.
+This second paper classifies tilings for $a^3b$ with all angles being rational multiples of $\pi$ (such quadrilaterals will be simply called \textit{rational} hereafter).
+We then classify tilings for $a^3b$ with some irrational angle in the third paper \cite{lpwx2} to complete the classification.

 Recall that Coolsaet \cite{ck} classified convex rational quadrilaterals with three equal sides into $7$ infinite classes and $29$ sporadic examples.
-Akama and Cleemput \cite{ac} initiated some explorations of degree $3$ vertex types and certain forbidden cases for Type $a^3b$, assuming also convexity.
+Akama and Cleemput \cite{ac} initiated some explorations of degree $3$ vertex types and certain forbidden cases for type $a^3b$, assuming also convexity.

-An $a^3b$-quadrilateral is given by Fig. \ref{quad}, with normal edge $a$, thick edge $b$ and angles $\alpha,\beta,\gamma,\delta$ as indicated.
+An $a^3b$-quadrilateral is given by Fig.\,\ref{quad}, with normal edge $a$, thick edge $b$ and angles $\alpha,\beta,\gamma,\delta$ as indicated.
 The second picture is the mirror image or flip of the first.
 The angles determine the orientation.
 Conversely, the edge lengths and the orientation also determine the angles.
 So we may present the tiling by shading instead of indicating all angles.
-Throughout this paper, an $a^3b$-tiling is always an edge-to-edge tiling of the sphere by congruent simple quadrilaterals in Fig. \ref{quad}, such that all vertices have degree $\ge 3$.
+Throughout this paper, an $a^3b$-tiling is always an edge-to-edge tiling of the sphere by congruent simple quadrilaterals in Fig.\,\ref{quad}, such that all vertices have degree $\ge 3$.